cs4405/cs4405.github.io/2022/index.md

 * **Teams:** The students are responsible to form teams and communicate them to the course TAs.
 <!-- * **Teaching Assistants:** Teaching assistants will provide you with feedback on your assignments and projects.
 Do be active in asking questions, but don’t expect them to provide you with solutions.
 (TODO: Office hours?) -->

+### Study goals:

+By the end of this course, you should be able to:

+* Describe the fundamental concurrency models in multicore and distributed systems
+* Explain the concurrency nondeterminism in the executions of concurrent and distributed programs
+* Discover concurrency bugs in multicore and distributed programs by program analysis and testing techniques
+* Evaluate the pros and cons of program analysis and testing techniques for specific multicore and distributed programs

 ## Teachers:

 {% assign instructors = site.staffers | where: 'role', 'Instructor' %}